I get asked frequently: how do I help my kid do more with LEGO gears and motors?

 LEGO Gadgets with Klutz Books - great parts pack and dips into engineering!

-LEGO Chain Reactions - fun for those who love marble contraptions
+LEGO Chain Reactions - fun for those who love marble contraptions!

-For adult builders, check out my movement resources.
+Check out my movement resources.

 Circuit Cubes